Joan of Arc (band): Formation/Jade Tree Records (1995–2003)

-Reformation/Polyvinyl (2004-2017)
+Reformation/Polyvinyl (2004–2017)

-To tour the albums in 2003, Tim Kinsella organised a new lineup including Bobby Burg, Nate Kinsella (Tim's cousin) and Sam Zurick, who would also double as his side-project Make Believe.
+To tour the albums in 2003, Tim Kinsella organized a new lineup including Bobby Burg, Nate Kinsella (Tim's cousin) and Sam Zurick, who would also double as his side-project Make Believe.
 After a live album recorded in Germany and a split EP with Bundini Brown (of Tortoise and Gastr Del Sol), the band assembled a huge team of collaborators for 2004's Joan of Arc, Dick Cheney, Mark Twain on Polyvinyl Records.
 This effort was largely well-regarded and a significant step forward for a new incarnation of Joan of Arc.

-For the album Presents Guitar Duets (Polyvinyl Records), Tim Kinsella rounded up ten former members of Joan Of Arc and others like Tim Rutili.
+For the album Presents Guitar Duets, Tim Kinsella rounded up ten former members of Joan of Arc and others like Tim Rutili.
 Each was paired off with a partner by pulling names from a hat.
 Each pair then had to record a guitar duet together, and the styles vary from standard acoustic plucking to droning, looped soundscapes.
-The track-names are identified only by the faces of the pair who play on the track.
+The track names are identified only by the faces of the pair who play on the track.

-In 2006 Joan of Arc released a compilation of rarities entitled "The Intelligent Design Of..." which compiles songs from singles, splits, and compilation released from the band's career up until that point.
-Shortly after Joan of Arc released "Eventually, All at Once", which is largely acoustic, and features members that have been involved throughout the history of Joan of Arc, which was coupled with an EP entitled "Many Times I've Mistaken".
+In 2006, Joan of Arc released a compilation of rarities entitled The Intelligent Design Of… which compiles songs from singles, splits, and compilation released from the band's career up until that point.
+Shortly after Joan of Arc released Eventually, All at Once, which is largely acoustic, and features members that have been involved throughout the history of Joan of Arc, which was coupled with an EP entitled Many Times I've Mistaken.
 This EP features two songs from Eventually All at Once but with full bands, and slightly differed arrangements, which continues to showcase the band's eclectic style.
-In 2007 the "Orchard Vale" soundtrack was released, which was another experimental release for the band, and is also directed by Kinsella.
+In 2007 the Orchard Vale soundtrack was released, which was another experimental release for the band, and is also directed by Kinsella.

-In 2008 Joan of Arc Released "Boo!
-Human" on Polyvinyl Records.
+In 2008, Joan of Arc released Boo!
+Human on Polyvinyl Records.
 It is a more cohesive album than many of their others, and uses 14 musicians to help create this soundscape.
-The band's next effort, "Flowers", partially abandons the more straightforward song writing from Boo Human, and favors a more experimental setting.
+The band's next effort, Flowers, partially abandons the more straightforward songwriting from Boo Human, and favors a more experimental setting.
 The next two releases were in the form of "Joan of Arc Presents ..." which indicates an even more loose collective of people that create the album, while Tim Kinsella serves as chief instrumentalist and songwriter.
-One of the two, titled "Don't Mind Control", features songs from nearly every artist that is associated with Joan of Arc, and was couple with the Don't Mind Control showcase which featured many of the bands in a live setting.
+One of the two, titled Don't Mind Control, features songs from nearly every artist that is associated with Joan of Arc, and was coupled with the Don't Mind Control showcase which featured many of the bands in a live setting.

-"Oh Brother" featured an eclectic ensemble as well, but with the format of four nearly twenty-minute songs that form a collage of sound.
+Oh Brother featured an eclectic ensemble as well, but with the format of four nearly twenty-minute songs that form a collage of sound.
 In contrast to Joan of Arc's next release, Life Like, these albums are completely different.
-"Life Like" marks a point of returning to basics of a sort, with a four-piece band, and is coupled with more regular touring than any recent incarnations of the band.
+Life Like marks a point of returning to basics of a sort, with a four-piece band, and is coupled with more regular touring than any recent incarnations of the band.